Robbie Williams discography

 Following a deliberate break from media scrutiny, Williams released his seventh album Rudebox in October 2006 to great public anticipation.
 Despite a lukewarm critical reception, it matched the chart success of its predecessors, becoming Williams' seventh album in a row to reach number one in the United Kingdom and spawning the UK number-four single of the same name.

 His eighth album, Reality Killed the Video Star, followed in November 2009, but became his first studio album not to reach number one on the UK Albums Chart, charting at number two.
 The single "Bodies" reached number two in the UK and topped several European singles charts.
 Another retrospective compilation album, In and Out of Consciousness: Greatest Hits 1990–2010 was released in 2010, reaching number one in the UK: during the year, Williams also returned to Take That, who had reformed in 2006 without him.
 Take the Crown, Williams' ninth studio album, was released in November 2012 and featured the UK number-one single "Candy"; his tenth studio album, Swings Both Ways, was released the following year and became the one thousandth album to top the UK Albums Chart.

-As of 2024, Williams has had 14 UK number-one singles (seven solo and seven with Take That; not including being part of four number-one charity singles).
+As of January 2026, Williams has had 14 UK number-one singles (seven solo and seven with Take That; not including being part of four number-one charity singles) and holds the title for the most ever UK Number One Albums (16) in the history of the Official Charts, breaking the record initially set by The Beatles (15) with the release of his twelfth studio album Britpop.
+He has sold a total of 21,108,856 album units as a solo artist, selling 17.2 million of those in the 21st century, being the highest ever selling artist in the UK during this time period.